flyntwp/acf-field-group-composer/README.md

 }
 ```

-To reference a field in conditional logic when inside a nested sub field (for example, in a repeater), the `fieldPath` must then be passed relative to the current level.
+To reference a field in conditional logic when inside a nested sub field (for example, in a repeater), the `fieldPath` must be passed relative to the current level.
 For example:

 ```json
 {